(And the best die young: The short life and death of Selena Quintanilla-Perez – Copyright© 2009 – cyberaxis.wordpress.com)

 She was a flower.
 She was a song – the one who, through fame and fated circumstance, became the symbol of our joy and pain clarified and bottled like an essence; stunningly potent in its manifestation and guises.
 (Cyberaxis)

 This Youtube clip marks the pinnacle of her career, performance and otherwise.
 Everything in this clip is popping, the bubblegum tune notwithstanding.
 The sights, the sounds and the energy of the entire band is unlike any Selena clip you will ever see on Youtube.
 Unbeknownst to the world, Selena had just reached the top of her mountain.
 “The promised land” was in plain sight.
 The coy little girl who had once warbled “Feelings” into an awkwardly cradled microphone, had arrived.
 And by golly what a joyous arrival it had been!
 The hordes she had invited to “Entre A Mi Mundo” had to yet populate the (sub-cultural) landscape she had illuminated, but the wall had clearly been breached.
+And hordes did indeed cross over into that space musically, culturally and linguistically.

 Herein were the palpable seeds of the Selenidad Deborah Paredez would later write about.

-Perhaps Dad New More Than He Realized: The choice of Tejano Music over American pop as the touchstone of Selena’s career was perhaps more prescient than Abraham Quintanilla realized because it really tapped into the soul of an entire people, the unborn, the living and the dearly departed.
+Perhaps Dad Knew More Than He Realized: The choice of Tejano Music over American pop as the touchstone of Selena’s career was perhaps more prescient than Abraham Quintanilla realized because it really tapped into the soul of an entire people, the unborn, the living and the dearly departed.
 The evidence is all over this high quality clip of Selena at the Tejano Music Awards in Miami, May 1994.
 What makes this performance pop and sizzle beyond theatrics is the “soul quotient.”
 More on this later:

 And Then Grief Most Unbearable